 - Status: Enabled or Disabled.
 OSS only supports the Enabled rules.

 - Expiration: the operation expiration date.
 The sub-elements CreatedBeforeDate and Days specify the absolute and relative expiry time, respectively.

-- Days indicates that files that were last modified more than 10 days ago will be deleted.
+- Days indicates that files that were last modified more than 10 days ago are deleted.

-In the first rule, the OSS will delete objects that are prefixed with logs/ and were last updated 10 days ago.
-The second rule indicates that objects prefixed with doc/ that were last modified before December 31, 2014 will be deleted, but the rule will not take effect because it is in disabled status.
+In the first rule, the OSS deletes objects that are prefixed with logs/ and were last updated 10 days ago.
+The second rule indicates that objects prefixed with doc/ that were last modified before December 31, 2014 are deleted, but the rule does not take effect because it is in disabled status.